esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/README.md

 - The interaction and correlation between multiple variables could reveal some hidden insights.

+Different kind of analyses could be done over the variables to discover new relations between them.

 #### Next steps

-- Further analysis on larger datasets needed to reach more concrete insights.
+- Further analysis as well as multi-variate regression analysis on larger datasets are needed to reach more concrete insights.